nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 3. "Member code"
 4. "Owned Servers" – displays the codes of servers owned by this member.
 5. "Global Groups" – displays information about the group membership of the member or its subsystems.
-6. Tab "Subsystems" – displays a list of member's subsystems.
+6. "Subsystems" tab – displays a list of member's subsystems.
 If a subsystem is not a client of any security servers, then subsystem status is UNREGISTERED.

 ## 7.3 Adding a Subsystem to an X-Road Member

 Access rights: Registration Officer

 To add a subsystem to an X-Road member, follow these steps.
-1. On the tab Members, select the member to whom you wish to add a subsystem and click members name.
+1. On the Members tab, select the member to whom you wish to add a subsystem and click members name.
 2. In the view that opens, locate the Subsystems tab and click Add new subsystem to database.
 3. Enter the code of the subsystem and click Add.